jejacks0n/teaspoon/README.md

 end
 ```

-In addition, to get setup you can install the initializer and get the `spec/javascripts` path created for you with a
+Run the install generator to get the initializer and a basic spec helper.
-basic spec helper by running the install generator.

 ```
 rails generate teabag:install